- What are the differences between all the job placement agencies or firms and the services they offer?

-“Temp to Perm’ Placement Agencies: Several personnel agencies offer candidates the ability to access short to longer term job assignments.
+Temp to Perm’ Placement Agencies: Several personnel agencies offer candidates the ability to access short to longer term job contract assignments.
 The best way to access and submit your resume is by applying directly at the Agency’s office.
 Many times there is an application process and more than not, you will receive a quick interview upon your filling their paper work.
-As such, its important that you realize going in that this could happen, so be prepared by way of dressing appropriately and having two pieces of picture identification with you and your SIN card.
-These placements can be very quick and you could have a job the next day, so be ready to work.
+As such, its important to be prepared, should that happen, dressing appropriately and having two pieces of picture identification with you, along with your SIN card.
+These placements can have a very quick turn around and you could have a job the next day, so be ready to work.

-- Why should I use a recruiting firm or agency to help me find a job?
+• Why should I use a recruiting firm or agency to help me find a job?

-- What is a headhunter … it sounds dangerous?
+• What is a headhunter … it sounds dangerous?

 Job Titles: If you have an obscure job title, you can put a more common job title in brackets behind it. ( IE: Director of First Impressions (Receptionist))